Week by week guide

-Baby's development at 32 weeks pregnant
+What happens at 32 weeks pregnant?

-The size of your baby at 32 weeks is about the size of a honeydew melon.
+The size of your baby at 32 weeks pregnant is about the size of a honeydew melon.
 Although their ‘birth’ day is still some weeks away your baby is looking more and more like a proper little human now.
 Their skin is starting to lose its redness and become less transparent thanks to fat accumulating underneath.
 The adrenal glands are disproportionately big at the moment as they prep baby for labour – they’re small glands on top of each kidney that produce hormones, including cortisol.
 Cortisol helps baby respond to stress, and even helps induce labour when the time is right.
 It also lets organs like the lungs mature.

 Right now, baby is producing ten times more cortisol than a normal adult, but once born the adrenal glands will shrink until they’re in proportion.

 Is your itchy belly feeling itchier?
 Not surprising with the final stretch upon you.
 If your moisturising cream isn’t soothing enough try calamine lotion.
 There are even over-the-counter anti-itch creams available these days.
 Oats are known to soothe so you could always add them to your warm-ish bath for extra relief.
-While itching is very common, it’s best to tell your midwife or GP in case it requires a closer look.
+While itching is very common, it’s best to contact the hospital, your midwife or GP in case it requires a closer look.

-Nutrition at 32 weeks pregnant
+What to eat at 32 weeks pregnant?

 By now your uterus is so big it’s crowding your insides and you might have that ‘always full feeling’.
 Your appetite may decrease rather than increase, so try to eat regular healthy snacks rather than big meals — even half a banana counts.